-JROTC Leadership and Education (LET) - G08H07 Level 4 -4th Year: 1/2 credit
+JROTC Leadership and Education (LET) -G08H07 Level 4 -4th Year: 1/2 credit Propagation of LET 1, 2 and 2

-Prerequisites: Successful completion of LET 1, LET 2 and LET 3 LET 4 of the Junior Reserve Officer Training Corps Program is the capstone level of a Cadet's high school JROTC leadership and education.
+Prerequisites: Successful completion of LET 1, 2 and 3

+LET 4 of the Junior Reserve Officer Training Corps Program is the capstone level of a Cadet's high school JROTC leadership and education.
 Cadets further expand their knowledge and understanding of leadership, leadership strategies and principles, and work to enhance their decision making and problem solving skills.
 LET 4 Cadets receive additional instruction in Financial Planning and develop skills in teaching and delivering instructions, to include lesson plans, presentations, and the use of Thinking Maps and Graphic Organizers.
 LET 4 Cadets, having benefited from 3 years of experience in the JROTC Program; usually assume the top leadership positions in the CWHS Corps of Cadets.
 Throughout the LET 4 year, Cadets earnestly plan and prepare for education opportunities after high school graduation.